 - Provide a collaborative environment to train for sought-after workplace skills

 Classes and workshops on how to safely use tools and equipment is a key component of the space.
 They will typically be geared to bringing quickly bringing a complete novice up to speed.
 Classes will typically be member-organized and taught, meaning the limitation is only the know-how and interests of the membership.
 Possible classes include: basic woodworking, e-textiles, blacksmithing, programming, welding, soldering, machining, 3d CAD, pottery, etc.

-To help keep costs low, the space will be member-driven.
+To help keep costs low, the space is member-driven.
 In addition to paying dues, members are expected to donate their time to help maintain the facility and equipment, teach other members skills they have mastered, and to participate in educational outreach to the greater Rockford community.
 A fundamental goal is to make learning opportunities and membership accessible to everyone, regardless of financial means.